How to Fix Calendar Missing in Microsoft Teams on Windows 10?

 Set-CASMailbox "Identity Name" -EwsEnabled $True

-- Now launch Microsoft Teams and you should see the calendar option in the default menu.
-This should fix your problem.
+- Open Microsoft Teams and verify the calendar is now available in the default menu.

-Before jumping right into the solution steps, there are some requirements in order to confirm the succession of this solution.
-These are discussed below:
+Before proceeding with the solution steps, there are some requirements that must be met to ensure the success of this solution.

-- Users must be synchronized with the Azure Active Directory (organizational).
+- Users must be synchronized with the organization’s Azure Active Directory.

 - The user must have a working Exchange on-premises server mailbox.